The Tools of COSA

 Prayer and Meditation

 Communicating with other COSA members, either by phone, private email, internet messenger, or in person; asking for support when needed; corresponding with other COSA members; all can be especially important if there are no face-to-face meetings you can attend.
 This network is best cultivated in non-crisis times, so members often make a practice of calling or emailing their support people on a regular basis.
-Some groups encourage newcomers to make “practice” calls right away, in order to avoid the common problem of the “two ton phone” and continuing to isolate, if only between meetings.
+Some groups encourage newcomers to make “practice” calls immediately in order to avoid the common problem of the “two ton phone” and continuing to isolate in between meetings.